miker704/Strife/patches.md

     - UI Fixes (Cosmetic):
       - Changed the profile pages colors to a darker shade of gray to match that of discords properly.
+      - Fixed Bug in the add friends page where the link to redirect to the explore public servers page over extends it button where clicking the same row the button is located at will register as a valid button press and redirect the user to the explore servers page.
+      - In the add friends page changed the header title of Other Places to Find Friends to Other Places to Make Friends.
+      - In the add friends page the search bar to enter a users $TR!F3 tag the place holder is changed from "Username#0000" to "Enter a Username#0000" and the bar is no longer prefilled with "Username#0000" in the state.
 ---

 New Patch - 10/3/2022 - 10/7/2022